 Supported Versions

-Blockbridge supports Kubernetes version 1.14+.
+Blockbridge supports Kubernetes versions 1.21 and above.

 Supported Features